Scotland for Ukrainians: a guide for displaced people

 If you decide to travel to Scotland on your Scottish Super Sponsor visa, you should, where possible, arrange your own accommodation.
 For example, booking your own hotel or self-catering accommodation, staying with people you know and trust (friends and family) or renting privately.

-If on your first arrival to Scotland you do not have your own accommodation and need immediate help to find somewhere to stay, please go to a Welcome Hub for advice.
-You will be provided with temporary welcome accommodation.
-This is likely to be a room in one of our welcome accommodation venues, which is normally a hotel.
-For more information on welcome hubs, please read the ‘Arrival in Scotland’ chapter of this guidance.
+If on your first arrival to Scotland you do not have accommodation arrangements, please go to a Welcome Hub for advice.
+If eligible, you may be provided temporary welcome accommodation.
+Please note there is a very limited amount of temporary welcome accommodation available.
+For more information on Welcome Hubs, please read the ‘Arrival in Scotland’ chapter of this guidance.

-In exceptional circumstances, you may be offered temporary welcome accommodation at a later date (other than upon your immediate arrival in Scotland) if:
+In exceptional circumstances, you may be offered temporary welcome accommodation at a later date (other than upon your immediate arrival in Scotland).

 If you are offered welcome accommodation, you will not have a choice about the type and location of the accommodation.
 It could be anywhere in Scotland and will almost certainly be located in less urban areas.
-This is because there is almost no temporary welcome accommodation available in Edinburgh, Glasgow and surrounding areas (known as the ‘central belt’ of Scotland).
+This is because there is no temporary welcome accommodation available in Edinburgh, Glasgow and surrounding areas (known as the ‘central belt’ of Scotland).
+Making your own arrangements is the only way to guarantee accommodation in your preferred area, particularly if you intend to reunite with family already in Scotland.

 You will receive a Code of Conduct when you arrive in welcome accommodation that tells you what you can expect from local authorities and the Scottish Government whilst you are staying in welcome accommodation.
 The Code of Conduct also tells you what is expected from you and all other guests who stay in welcome accommodation.